cozy-labs/cozy-desktop/KNOWN_ISSUES.md

 * Files and directories at the root of the synchronized directory (usually `Cozy Drive`) and whose name start with an underscore (i.e. `_`), won't be synchronized at all.
+* While having some errors, client might display "offline" message instead of relevant one.
+* With some specific successive actions, moving a parent folder and editing a child file, or removing it, some changes might not be taken into account.
 * On MacOS, Files in directories whose name start or end with a space won't be synchronized although the directories themselves will be.

 ## Performances & resources consumption